 On February 17, 1970, members of the Greater Milwaukee Council of Churches and the Greater Milwaukee Conference on Religion and Race founded the Interfaith Conference of Greater Milwaukee, realizing “that when one religious leader spoke, the voice could be ignored, but when [it was] a whole group of major leaders speaking, that it got listened to.”
 The two organizations, established in 1911 and 1963 respectively, hoped the Interfaith Conference—formed amid protests of discriminatory housing and employment laws and in the aftermath of race riots that shook Milwaukee during the 1960s—would respond to the pressing environmental and urban issues of the day.
 Organizers also aimed to create awareness of and advocacy between different faith communities.
-Today, based on the geographic reach of its member judicatories, the Interfaith Conference of Greater Milwaukee is thought to be the largest organization in Southeastern Wisconsin to promote interfaith understanding and tolerance as part of its mission.
+In 2015, based on the geographic reach of its member judicatories, the Interfaith Conference of Greater Milwaukee is thought to be the largest organization in Southeastern Wisconsin to promote interfaith understanding and tolerance as part of its mission.
 Furthermore, in addition to its own programming and advocacy work, the Conference consistently offers guidance and support to many of the city’s nascent interfaith initiatives, past and present.

 The Interfaith Conference of Milwaukee began as a partnership between Christian denominations and a few Jewish groups, including the Milwaukee Jewish Federation.
 Early on, the Conference was comprised of several task forces, some of which have become inactive, like the bi-monthly radio and television program began by the Communication Task Force in 1971 to share and promote information about community engagement around urban issues.
 During the 1980s the Interfaith Congregational Action Network (I-CAN) sought to involve congregations in advocacy work on behalf of low-income families.
 Although somewhat inactive at present, I-CAN’s curriculum for congregations, “From Charity to Justice” remains an online resource.
 Other initiatives have blossomed to become their own organizations and programs.
 One task force, which began in the 1970s to promote employment opportunities and services to older adults and seniors throughout Milwaukee, became an independent organization, the Interfaith Older Adult Programs.